The Martial Compendium 5E

 Frenzy.
 While Raging, you gain the effects of Reckless Attack on each of your turns, and you can make a single melee attack as a Bonus Action against a creature adjacent to you.
 However, whenever you miss with that attack, the creature you missed may use its Reaction to make a melee attack against you.

 Barter in Blood.
-When you reduce an enemy to 0 hit points while Raging, you may use your Reaction to either regain a spent Hit Dice or expend a Hit Dice to immediately regain hit points.
-You can use this feature a number of times equal to your Rage bonus, and you regain all expended uses when you finish a Long Rest.
+When you reduce an enemy to 0 hit points while Raging, you may choose to either regain a spent Hit Dice or expend a Hit Dice to immediately regain Hit Points.
+You can use this feature a number of times equal to your Rage Damage bonus, and you regain all expended uses when you finish a Long Rest.

 Mindless Rage

-Also at 6th level, while Raging, you can’t be Charmed or Frightened.
+At 6th level, while Raging, you gain resistance to Psychic damage and can’t be Charmed or Frightened.
 If you are Charmed or Frightened when you enter your Rage, those conditions end.

 Reckless Abandon

-Starting at 10th level, when you take damage from a creature that is within 5 feet of you, that creature provokes an opportunity attack from you.
+Starting at 10th level, when a creature within 5 feet of you hits you with an attack, that creature provokes an Opportunity attack from you.

 Gratuitous Violence

-At 14th level, when you use your Barter in Blood feature, you may rip your foe apart in a display of gruesome violence, instilling fear in those around you.
+At 14th level, when u use your Barter in Blood feature, you may rip your foe apart in a display of gruesome violence, instilling fear in those around you.

 Enemies within 30 feet of the slain creature that can see it must succeed a Wisdom saving throw or become Frightened of you for 1 minute.
 The Frightened creature can repeat this saving throw at the end of each of its turns, ending the effect on itself on a success.
 The DC is equal to 8 + your Proficiency Bonus + your Strength modifier.